chetstone/chetstone.github.io/README.md

-## working code for acme.dewachen.org
+## Working code for acme.dewachen.org

 This github repo (chetstone.github.io) is the working code for acme.dewachen.org.